-For example, by tracking open rate, click-through rate, click to open rate, and other common email marketing metric.
-This quantitative feedback can give you valuable insights into how attractive your offering is.
+For example, by tracking open rate, click-through rate, click to open rate, and other common email marketing metrics.
+This quantitative feedback gives you valuable insights into how attractive your offering is.

-Another option would be to post the referral program on the community feed of your digital coworking management platform, like Spatial.
-Members who log onto the platform daily will be able to see the post on their community feed.
+Another option would be to post the referral program on the community news feed of your digital coworking management platform, like Spacial.
+Members who log onto the platform daily will be able to see the post on the community news feed.

-Moreover, posting on the community feed will also allow you to gather a type of qualitative feedback, as your members can ‘like’ or post comments about the announcement.
+Moreover, posting on the community news feed will also allow you to gather a type of qualitative feedback, as your members can ‘like’ or reply with comments about the original post.